 The fabric is also very soft, and smooth-woven (your skin/pet hair, trail debris don’t tend to catch on it) – you get a better idea of how it looks and feels in our video below.
 For the amount of compression you get, it really isn’t very thick, and is sweat-wicking and quick-drying.
 It gives good coverage (isn’t transparent even when you bend over/stretch in them), although being compressive you can’t get away from showing your underwear outline… assuming you wear any underneath, that is.

 It makes sense for most running tights to be black in color.
 It hides dirt, is flattering, etc etc. But it’s not great for running in the dark or low light.
 The large stamps of gold text on these 2XU compression tights are reflective for night-time / early-morning runs.
-The MCS Run compression tights are also available with silver, instead of gold, highlights.
+The Light Speed compression tights are also available with silver, and pink instead of gold, highlights.

 A pet peeve of mine is running tights being sold with no pockets whatsoever!
 So it’s great to see that these 2XU compression tights have good storage – a mesh pocket for gels, etc, a larger pocket for your phone, and a small zip up pocket for your key, credit card, etc. I’m actually impressed that despite the tights being compressive, these pockets are pretty unobstructive, and sit nicely in the lower back area, so the contents don’t bounce or move around when you’re running.

-How do you know what size compression tights to wear?
+How do you know what size compression running tights to wear?

-First and foremost, getting the right fit is very important.
-Both from a comfort and functionality perspective.
-You don’t want it too tight so that the tights (especially the waistband area) cut in to you, but obviously they need to be snug enough to actually provide the compressive benefits you’re looking for.
+First and foremost, getting the right fit is very important when it comes to buying compression running tights, both from a comfort and functionality perspective.
+You don’t want your compression tights to be so tight so that they (especially the waistband area) cut in to you, but obviously they need to be snug enough to actually provide the compressive benefits you’re looking for.

 - a smaller fit will better support your muscles, so if you’re specifically buying 2XU recovery tights it’s recommended to choose a smaller size